-The PV installer and the HERS Rater shall verify that either a standalone system performance meter or an inverter with a built-in system performance meter is installed that is the same make and model specified on the NSHP PV-1 and that the meter meets all guidebook requirements for system performance meters.
+The PV installer and the HERS Rater shall verify that either a stand-alone system performance meter or an inverter with a built-in system performance meter is installed that meets all guidebook requirements for system performance meters.

-i.
-Tilt and Azimuth
+4. Tilt and Azimuth

-The PV installer and the HERS Rater shall verify that the tilt and azimuth of the PV modules installed in the field match the values specified on the NSHP PV-1, within \pm 5 degrees.
+The PV installer and the HERS Rater shall verify that the tilt and azimuth of the PV modules installed in the field match the values specified on the NSHP PV-1, within ± 5 degrees.
 In some systems, PV modules may be installed in multiple orientations with different tilts and azimuths.
 In these cases the tilt and azimuth of each array must be verified.
 The tilt and azimuth measurement tolerance also applies to systems using the California Flexible Installation criteria.

-a.
-Determining Tilt
+a) Determining Tilt